gianmarcoferri/Lasso-Alg-Comparison/README.md

 # Lasso Regression Algorithms Comparison from scratch
-This project implements and compares three optimization algorithms for solving Lasso regression on the California Housing Prices dataset [California Housing Prices](https://www.kaggle.com/datasets/camnugent/california-housing-prices).
+This project implements and compares three optimization algorithms for solving Lasso regression on the [California Housing Prices dataset](https://www.kaggle.com/datasets/camnugent/california-housing-prices).
 The algorithms are implemented from scratch in MATLAB and include: ISTA (Iterative Soft-Thresholding Algorithm), ADMM (Alternating Direction Method of Multipliers), and a simulated distributed version of ADMM across multiple agents.

 ## Algorithms Implemented
 1. **ISTA (Iterative Soft-Thresholding Algorithm)**